vpenso/prometheus-slurm-exporter/README.md

 * the database is either down or unreachable;
 * the status of the Slurm accounting DB may be inconsistent (e.g. ``sreport`` missing data, weird utilization of the cluster, etc.).

+### Share Information

+Collect _share_ statistics for every Slurm account.
+Refer to the [manpage of the sshare command](https://slurm.schedmd.com/sshare.html) to get more information.

 ## Installation